angular-schule/website-articles/blog/2024-11-effect-afterrendereffect/README.md

 - **Use `effect()`** if the operation is more complex, involves setting multiple signals or requires side effects to be performed outside the world of signals, such as synchronising reactive form states or logging events.

 For patching forms, there is currently no better approach than using effects.
-This approach can also be easily migrated to what would have been done in the past with `ngOnchanges` – which is great.
+This approach can also be easily migrated to what would have been done in the past with `ngOnChanges` – which is great.
 However, it remains questionable whether a computed signal would have been a better fit for `isEditMode`.
 The following is also possible: